Garden Maintenance: MARCH

 TOP TIP: If the soil is wet stand on a plank of wood rather than treading on the soil otherwise you may compact the soil.

 TOP TIP: Try to protect any new growth on lilies, delphiniums, hostas and similar plants from slugs and snails.
+Have you considered buying plants that are slug resistant?

 Greenhouse and houseplants